-Before the 1900s, searches were carried out when ships were wrecked, but people who got lost in the back country were often never rescued, or were found only by chance.
+In the nineteenth century, searches were carried out when ships were wrecked, but people who got lost in the backcountry were often never rescued, or were found only by chance.

-From the 1890s volunteer coastguard organisations in Canterbury and Auckland helped people in trouble at sea.
-In the 1920s, local search parties of police and volunteers from tramping, hunting or climbing clubs were formed if people went missing in the mountains or bush.
+From the 1890s, volunteer coastguard organisations in Canterbury and Auckland helped people in trouble at sea.
+In the 1920s, local search parties of police and volunteers from tramping, hunting and climbing clubs were formed if people went missing in the mountains or bush.

 Police and trampers join forces